Andrew B. Moore: Career

+Secession

 Then considered a moderate on the slavery issue, Moore defeated the extremist William F. Samford, in the gubernatorial election of 1859.
 Although he became more concerned with the defense of slavery after John Brown's raid on the U.S. Arsenal at Harper's Ferry, Virginia, in October 1859, Moore continued to recommend caution.
 Nevertheless, the state legislature enacted a law to provide for a state military organization in February 1860.
 The law established a Military Commission composed of the governor, an adjutant and inspector general, a quartermaster general, and a state army of eight thousand volunteers.
 The legislature also approved a resolution requiring the governor, in the event of a "black Republican" being elected president, to call for the election of delegates to a state convention "to consider, determine, and do whatever necessary to protect the interests of the state."
 On December 24, 1860, Moore issued writs of election, leading to the Secession Convention of 1861.

 Between the November 1860 election of Abraham Lincoln and the meeting of the Alabama Convention on January 7, 1861, Moore took several decisive steps to safeguard the state's financial status and defensive capabilities.
 He urged banks to suspend specie payments and to exchange large amounts of capital for state bonds.
 He ordered the state militia to seize the U.S. Army arsenal at Mt.
 Vernon and Forts Morgan and Gaines on Mobile Bay.
 He contributed more than five hundred troops to assist Florida Governor Madison S. Perry in capturing the U.S. Army forts at Pensacola.

 When the government of the Confederate States of America was organized in Montgomery in February 1861, Moore used his influence to help secure the election of the conservative Jefferson Davis over the more radical William Lowndes Yancey.

 After he left office, Moore was appointed special aide-de-camp by Governor John Gill Shorter, and he worked to coordinate the procurement and transportation of supplies to General Albert Sidney Johnston in northern Alabama.
 Following the surrender of Robert E. Lee at Appomattox, Moore was arrested by Federal troops and imprisoned at Fort Pulaski in Savannah, Georgia, with other Confederate leaders.
 Released in August 1865, he returned to Marion, Alabama, and resumed law practice.